autoSteve/ha-solcast-solar/ADVOPTIONS.md

 # Advanced options

-It is possible to alter the behaviour of some integration functions by creating a file called `solcast-advanced.json` in the Home Assistant configuration directory.
+It is possible to alter the behaviour of some integration functions by creating a file called `solcast-advanced.json` in the Home Assistant configuration directory `solcast_solar` subdirectory.

 This file has a JSON structure of a dictionary containing key/value pairs.